-Ukulele Chords & Chord Progression lessons available through Curt Sheller Publications
+Ukulele Chords & Chord Progressions lessons available through Curt Sheller Publications

 These are the chords that every ukulele player should know.

 After learning the basic open position chords these 20 plus ukulele chord lessons cover the open position forms and their movable forms.
 This allows you to play basic chords in ANY key.